symph0nic/obsidian-calendar-bases/README.md

 Any JavaScript-parseable date format is supported.
 For multi-day events, configure both a start date and an optional end date property.

+### Image and property overlay

+This fork adds the ability to put images in the daily cells, as defined by a property.
+It also permits adjusting the size of the day number and the opacity of the pill behind each overlaid property.
+There's also a slider to adjust the height of the day cells.

 ## Credits

 This plugin uses [FullCalendar](https://github.com/fullcalendar/fullcalendar).